hftamayo/devopsrossrox/bootcamp2023/desafios/desafio02/challenge02.md

 - Backend: Express + Typescript.
 - Frontend: Node.JS + EJS Template.
 - Mongo-Express: Tool for MongoDB Administration (similar to phpmyadmin / pgadmin.)
-- On premise deployment each of the above layer belongs to a separate container.
+- On premise deployment: each of the above layer belongs to a separate container.
 The automation script requires two variables (DOCKER_HUB_USERNAME and DOCKER_HUB_PASSWORD), they may be created in bash environment.
 - On cloud: The first three containers will be deployed on Google Cloud Platform.